AjaySawant2025/demo/README.md

 # Demo
-This is Demo for git hub.
+This is Demo for git hub

 # Teacher
 This is Teacher.